Research into centenarians: General observations

 Several studies have shown that centenarians have better cardiovascular risk profiles compared to younger old people.
 The contribution of drug treatments to promote extreme longevity is not confirmed and centenarians in general have needed fewer drugs at younger ages due to a healthy lifestyle.
 A study by the International Longevity Centre-UK, published in 2011, suggested that today's centenarians may be healthier than the next generation of centenarians.

 Ninety percent of the centenarians studied in the New England Centenarian Study were functionally independent the vast majority of their lives up until the average age of 92 years and 75% were the same at an average age of 95 years.
-Similarly, a study of US supercentenarians (age 110 to 119 years) showed that, even at these advanced ages, 40% needed little assistance or were independent.
+Similarly, a study of US supercentenarians (age 110 and older) showed that, even at these advanced ages, 40% needed little assistance or were independent.

 A study supported by the US National Institute on Aging found significant associations between month of birth and longevity, with individuals born in September–November having a higher likelihood of becoming centenarians compared to March-born individuals.

 In the United States, a 2010 Census Bureau report found that more than 80 percent of centenarians are women.

 Possible errors in records

 In 2024, Saul Justin Newman published a pre-print paper finding that reports of supercentenarians and extreme age population tend to come from areas with dubious demographic data.
 The study argues that document validation, the only method that demographers use to verify old age, is susceptible to errors that have often been ignored due to confirmation bias and other factors, causing inflated number of valid cases.
-This suggests that many figures of supercentenarian population, and studies that rely on those populations especially in the so called Blue zones, may contain substantial errors that have yet to reassessed critically.
+This suggests that many figures of supercentenarian population, and studies that rely on those populations especially in the so-called Blue zones, may contain substantial errors that have yet to reassessed critically.
 In one blue zone example, 82% of the supercentenarian population were discovered to be missing, imaginary, clerical errors, or dead upon verification.
 In another example, 72% of the centenarian population were misreported as still living to collect pension benefits.
 The study was awarded with the Ig Nobel Prize in 2024.